San Antonio Motorcycle Accident Lawyer

 Just riding a motorcycle carries with it some scary implications.
 The statistics are not in the favor of bikers.
-According to MotorcycleAccidents.org:
+According to motorcycleaccidents.org:

-- Those riding on a motorcycle are thirty-five times more likely to die in an accident than those in passenger vehicles;
+- Those riding on a motorcycle are thirty-five times more likely to die in an accident than those in passenger vehicles

-- Over 10% of all roadway accidents involve motorcycles;
+- Over 10% of all roadway accidents involve motorcycles

-- Motorcyclists that do not wear helmets are 40% more likely to die of a head injury that those that do wear helmets;
+- Motorcyclists that do not wear helmets are 40% more likely to die of a head injury that those that do wear helmets

-- Crash fatality risk is reduced by an estimated 37% by wearing a helmet.
+- Crash fatality risk is reduced by an estimated 37% by wearing a helmet

-- Bad weather and/or roadway conditions;
+- Bad weather and/or roadway conditions

-- Ignoring traffic flow, patters, and speed;
+- Ignoring traffic flow, patters, and speed

-- Failing to obey traffic signs;
+- Failing to obey traffic signs

-- Inexperienced motorcyclists or other motorist on the roadway;
+- Inexperienced motorcyclists or other motorist on the roadway

-- Driving while intoxicated on drugs or alcohol;
+- Driving while intoxicated on drugs or alcohol

-- Vehicle, tire, and helmet defects;
+- Vehicle, tire, and helmet defects

-- Wrong way driving accidents.
+- Wrong way driving accidents

-Virtually all of these injuries can be mitigated using protective gear, especially the helmet.
+Virtually all of these injuries can be mitigated using protective gear, especially a helmet.
 Statistics also show that wearing a helmet use has a major impact on reducing the effects of an accident.
 Unfortunately, in Texas, the only motorcycle riders and passengers who are always required to wear a helmet are those under 21.
 As long as a rider is over 21 and has either passed an approved Motorcycle Operator Training Course or can prove they have at least $10,000 in medical insurance coverage, the wearing of a motorcycle helmet is optional.

 Representing Motorcycle Accident Victims Throughout the Process

 Even when a motorcyclist takes every possible precaution to minimize risk, however, accidents do happen, which means it is important to know how to handle the aftermath.
-A motorcycle accident is handled a bit differently than a standard auto accident, which means it is extremely important to hire an attorney capable of understanding the complexities of the laws surrounding them.
+A motorcycle wreck is handled a bit differently than a standard auto accident, which means it is extremely important to hire an attorney capable of understanding the complexities of the laws surrounding them.

 There is also no clear guidance in Texas law regarding the issue of “lane splitting,” where motorcycle riders ride between lanes.
 That means your attorney should know all the complexities of Texas law on those, as well.
 In some cases, a motorcycle accident may have occurred due to a malfunction of the bike itself, which means it is important to conduct a thorough inspection of the bike post-accident.

-Call a San Antonio Motorcycle Accident Lawyer
+Contact a San Antonio Motorcycle Accident Lawyer

-The experienced and knowledgeable Motorcycle Accident Attorney at the Hill Law Firm can provide you with the representation you need to cover every eventuality and to get you the compensation you deserve for your injuries and damages.
+The experienced motorcycle accident attorneys at our law offices can provide you with the representation you need to cover every eventuality and to get you the compensation you deserve for your injuries and damages.
 His team will thoroughly investigate every aspect of the accident and make sure every detail is uncovered.
-They will make sure you recover everything you’re entitled to, including medical expenses, lost wages, pain and suffering and anything else you and your family are suffering as a result of someone else’s negligence.
+They will make sure you recover everything you’re entitled to, including medical expenses, lost wages, pain and suffering, property damage recuperation, and anything else you and your family are suffering as a result of someone else’s negligence.